 Dental care is one of the most important aspects of our overall health, yet it can also be one of the most confusing.
 That’s why we’ve compiled a list of some of the most Frequently Asked Questions and answered them as best we can.
 We hope this article provides some clarity for you on oral health and general dentistry.

 People frequently ask whether or not they should visit a dentist.
 Your body tries to communicate with you when there are problems in your health.
 The same is true for your mouth.
 Call us as soon as possible if you have any of the following signs or symptoms of mouth health problems:

 - Persistent and bad breath, which is caused by dental cavities and gum disease, can be more than just a social issue.
 If it’s determined that your bad breath isn’t related to any of these problems, the doctor may give you some ideas for alleviating your breathing issues.

 - A painful or nonhealing spot.
-Ulcers, sores, and sensitive areas in the gums that may be signs of a variety of health issues.
+Ulcers, sores, and sensitive areas in the gums may be signs of a variety of health issues.
 They not only influence your teeth and gums but also your overall health.

 - Bleeding or swollen gums.
 No, a bloodstain in the sink is not acceptable.
 Gum tissue should not bleed (unless you are brushing too hard).
 Bleeding gums is most often an indication of gum disease or gingivitis, both of which can lead to tooth loss and serious bodily problems that may have an impact on your health.